da-ssl/Bahnhofsabfahrten/README.md

 ## :dart: About ##

-Phipsiart Station Departures is a project that displays current departures at train stations, currently only in Germany.
+Bahnhofsabfahrten is a project that displays current departures at train stations, currently only in Germany.
 It is currently in the early development phase.